 Pachai Payaru Sweet Sundal | Whole Moong Dal Sweet Sundal

-Pachai Payaru sweet sundal aka Whole Moong Sweet Sundal is one of my favorite to make during the Navaratri festival.
-It is made with nutritious whole moong bean and sweetened with jaggery.
+Pachai Payaru sweet sundal, aka Whole Moong Sweet Sundal, is one of my favorites to make during the Navaratri festival.
+It is made with nutritious whole moong beans and sweetened with jaggery.

 Pachai Payaru sweet Sundal made with whole moong in a white bowl.

-I wish I make this Pachai Payaru Sweet Sundal more often, but Navaratri festival happens to be when I make it without fail every year.
-The whole moong salted sundal is something I make much often as a snack or a side.
+I wish I made this Pachai Payaru Sweet Sundal more often, but the Navaratri festival happens to be when I make it without fail every year.
+The whole moong salted sundal is something I make often as a snack or a side.

 There are two sweet sundal I make during Navaratri.
-One is this and the other is the Karamani sweet sundal.
-Whole moong cooks very quickly as well and using Instant pot has made it even more easier.
+One is this, and the other is the Karamani sweet sundal.
+Whole moong cooks very quickly as well, and using the Instant Pot has made it even easier.

 Ingredients Needed